Please note:

 Appeals against In-Year Applications

-For a parent to submit an appeal to the Local Authority At least 20 schools days from the parent receiving notice of the refusal of a school place
+For a parent to submit an appeal to the school At least 20 schools days from the parent receiving notice of the refusal of a school place

 Notice of the appeal hearing At least 10 school days before the appeal hearing